 8. Place Your CTA Where the Eye Can See

 Often times, marketers will put more focus on being clever than clear.

-Be crystal clear about what is in your CTA and be specific.
+Be crystal clear about what

 If you’re giving away a free guide, say “Download our FREE guide to X” and if it’s a free webinar, say “Register for our FREE webinar on X." X should clearly convey a compelling benefit of receiving the offer.
 This is much more effective than "Download Now" or "Get a Free Article."
 These simply aren't specific enough.

 10. Use Contrast to Make CTAs Stand Out